ficonsulting/filabs/_posts/2014-07-01-bikeshare.markdown

 Columbus Circle / Union Station is the busiest station in all of DC with 294,046 trips from this station.
 This was followed by Massachusetts Ave & Dupont Circle NW and Lincoln Memorial.

 On April 19, 2016, 362 trips originated from Columbus Circle.
-Here are all of them animated.
+Here are all of them animated (refresh your browser if the lines aren't moving).

 <iframe src="{{ site.baseurl }}/html/capital_bikeshare/bikeshare_loop_busiest.html"
 width="700"